Apple’s iPhone X the best yet, reviewers say

-The first reviews of Apple Inc's eagerly awaited iPhone X are out and the verdict is clear: it is the best iPhone yet.
+The first reviews of Apple Inc's eagerly awaited iPhone X unanimously judged it the best iPhone yet, although some reviewers pointed out potential glitches in FaceID, the company's new face recognition system.

-The run-in to the Nov.
-3 release of the redesigned glass and stainless steel device has been dominated by concerns over the supply and functionality of its new FaceID access system.
+The run-up to the Nov.
+3 release of the redesigned glass and stainless steel device has been dominated by concerns over the supply and accuracy of the new system, which aims to improve on Samsung's face unlock feature.

-At $999, it is also the most expensive phone the company has ever launched, but going by channel checks run by market analysts, demand is already far outstripping supply.
+At $999, the iPhone X is the most expensive phone the company has ever launched, but demand is already far outstripping supply, according to analysts.

-"It's thin, it's powerful, it has ambitious ideas about what cameras on phones can be used for, and it pushes the design language of phones into a strange new place," Verge reviewer Nilay Patel said in a lengthy review, which he promised to keep updated as he explored more features.
+"It's thin, it's powerful, it has ambitious ideas about what cameras on phones can be used for, and it pushes the design language of phones into a strange new place," Verge reviewer Nilay Patel said.

+Apple shares rose as much as 1.4 per cent to a record high of $169.09 on Tuesday.

-There is no home button in the iPhone X, a key feature on previous phones, and users instead tap the device to wake it up.
+There is no home button on the iPhone X, a key feature in previous phones.

-The fingerprint sensor is gone as well, replaced by the much-talked about FaceID, which unlocks the phone by recognizing your face with the help of a front-facing "TrueDepth" infrared camera.
+The fingerprint sensor is gone as well, replaced by FaceID, which unlocks the phone by recognizing a face with the help of a front-facing "TrueDepth" infrared camera.

 So does the FaceID work?
 Reviewers had reservations.